Winter weather conditions can cause a homeowner’s worst nightmare — frozen pipes!

 Turn Off Water Supply and Drain System

 If you will be away from home for an extended period, turn off the main water supply to your house and drain the pipes.
 We recommend this for those with secondary or vacation homes in cold areas.
-Agent Ashley Abrams has personal experience with this.
+Former agent Ashley Abrams had personal experience with this.
 The pipes in her cabin in Leavenworth, Washington, froze the one time someone forgot to drain them.

 What Should I do if My Pipes Freeze?